Perceived privacy and security risk of smart-home devices

 Limited scientific insight is yet available on how exactly people perceive the privacy and security risks of smart devices, if, when, how and why they take protective action, which groups are particularly vulnerable to the risks, and how can vulnerable people be persuaded or nudged to take more protective action.

-In this research project we focus on gaining comprehensive understanding of (antecedents of) privacy and security risk perception and protective action taking and develop and test interventions that increase protective action taking.
+In this research line, we focus on gaining comprehensive understanding of (antecedents of) privacy and security risk perception and protective action taking and develop and test interventions that increase protective action taking.

-Interested in hearing more about the project and/or do you want to collaborate?
+Interested in hearing more about this research line and/or do you want to collaborate?
 Please contact Nicole Huijts

 See for more information on recent, related findings in this youtube video (by Tilburg University Studium Generale) on Nothing to hide?
 Why privacy matters more than ever, and this radio interview (in Dutch), We hebben steeds meer slimme apparaten in huis, maar kennen we de risico’s?